Skip to content

 The AWA section of the GRE (the writing section) involves one analytical task: the Analyze an Issue essay (the Argument task was removed in September 2023).
 The TOEFL's writing section involves different task types, including a passage-and-lecture synthesis task.
 The skills overlap in some ways but the test mechanics are distinct.

-Which to Prep for First
+Which Should You Prep for First?

 Most international students who need both tests should prep for them sequentially, not simultaneously.